“I Trust You With My Life” | The Martin L. Mathews Story

 In 1982 President Ronald Reagan recognized the founders and held the club up as a national model for how communities can come together to support underserved children.
 After “Mr. Dickey” died in 2000, Martin Mathews continued to create more programs and launch new initiatives.
 Now, at age 92, he shares the story of the Mathews-Dickey Boys’ & Girls’ Club and what it takes to help children realize success.

 To ensure that thousands of inner-city youth continue to realize their dreams each year, the Mathews-Dickey Board of Directors commissioned Mr. Mathews’ biography.
 Your purchase of the book supports the endowment that is named the Martin Luther Mathews Legacy Fund.
 In doing so, you are helping to secure the long-term financial stability of the club.
-Donors of $100 or more to the legacy fund will receive a copy of “I Trust You With My Life.”
+Supporters of $30 or more to the legacy fund will receive a copy of “I Trust You With My Life.”
 There are also sponsorship opportunities available in which you can fund books for current members of the organization.